carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 as single no-op before and after the call instruction.
 These no-ops are often removed by the backend during dead machine instruction elimination.

+Before the abstract machine model is lowered to the explicit statepoint model of relocations by the :ref:`RewriteStatepointsForGC` pass it is possible for any derived pointer to get its base pointer and offset from the base pointer by using the ``gc.get.pointer.base`` and the ``gc.get.pointer.offset`` intrinsics respectively.
+These intrinsics are inlined by the :ref:`RewriteStatepointsForGC` pass and must not be used after this pass.

 .. _statepoint-stackmap-format: